rafabene/rafabene.github.io/_posts/2016-02-24-10-things-to-avoid-in-docker.md

 {: .center}
 ![](https://rhdevelopers.files.wordpress.com/2015/03/rh_icon_container_with_app_flat.png?w=640)

-This characteristic *“per se”* forces users to change their mindset on how they should handle and manage containers.
+This characteristic forces users to change their mindset on how they should handle and manage containers.

 I explained all what you should **NOT** do in containers to keep extracting the best beneficts of it in [Red Hat Developers Blog](http://developerblog.redhat.com/2016/02/24/10-things-to-avoid-in-docker-containers/).
 Check it out, and register at [Red Hat Developers website](https://developers.redhat.com/) to have access to more amazing content for Developers.